All articles

 Step 2: Define Your Ideal Candidate Precisely

 Before beginning the process, establish clear criteria for the qualities, skills, and outcomes your ideal candidate must demonstrate.
 This shapes every subsequent step, from sourcing to evaluation to offer.
+The Smart Brothers call this a job scorecard.
+I call it the contract you will hold the new hire to in twelve months.

 Step 3: Write Better Job Descriptions